unchainedshop/unchained/packages/OPEN_QUESTIONS.md

 # New OPEN Questions

-3. Is product-discount type used (in api/resolvers/types/product-discount.js)? --> For VeloPlus for 10% day / Black Friday
+3. DONE: Is product-discount type used (in api/resolvers/types/product-discount.js)? --> For VeloPlus for 10% day / Black Friday

 20. Pattern for Collections used in dedicated plugins (e.g. AppleTransactions, Bity).
 Create in core (see bity plugin) or provide db in context (see apple-iap plugin) --> Provide as custome module